Real-Craft-Tech/eSahayak-Docs/webhooks.md

 ### `order.cancelled`

-Triggered when an order is cancelled (manual intervention or technical issues).
+Triggered when an order is cancelled (manual intervention or technical issues), before stamp is generated.

-**When**: Order cannot be processed, refund initiated **Action**: Process refund, notify user
+**When**: Order cannot be processed, refund initiated **Action**: Process refund, notify user, credits will be added back to the workspace.

 ---